LF-digitala-kanaler/LFDS/content/components/web/system-display/alert.md

       * Don’t confuse alerts (striped background) with [“glasspinnar” shortcut ](../buttonandlinks/shortcut/)(monocolor background and arrow)

+      * If you want to use a link create a new page and link to it from the alert if you can’t get all your information across on one line as the text should be kept short.

       * The close component should never be used together with a button inside an alert.
 The button replaces the cross as it has the same functionality